HenriqueMichelini/craftalism-infra/README.md

 - attaches the `CloudWatchAgentServerPolicy` through an EC2 instance profile
 - installs the Amazon CloudWatch Agent during bootstrap
 - publishes `mem_used_percent`, `mem_available`, `swap_used_percent`, root `disk_used_percent`, and root `disk_inodes_used_percent`
-- creates memory utilization, available-memory, swap warning, swap critical, root-filesystem utilization, and root-inode utilization alarms keyed to the root filesystem metric dimensions where applicable
+- creates memory utilization, available-memory, root-filesystem utilization, and root-inode utilization alarms, plus swap warning and critical alarms when `swap_size_mb > 0`

 If `alarm_notification_email` is set, Terraform also creates an SNS topic and email subscription for those alarms.
 AWS will send a confirmation email before notifications begin.